More

 Reading/Writing Learning Style

 These children usually perform very well on written assignments.
 There are different ways to make such learners engage and understand a certain lesson.
-For instance, it would be best to have them describe charts and diagrams by written statements, take written quizzes on the topics, or give them written assignments.
+For instance, it would be best to have them describe charts and diagrams by written statements, take quizzes on the topics, or give them written assignments.

 Related Reading: What Is Student Centered Learning?
 Importance & Benefits

-How to identify reading/writing learners?
+How do we identify reading/writing learners?

-Reading/writing learners prefer written words.They are drawn to textbooks, novels, articles, journals and anything that is text-heavy.
-Similar to visual learners, you can find reading and writing learners by paying attention to students who take elaborate notes, reference the dictionary to learn new words, or use online search engines to find answers to their questions.
+Reading/writing learners prefer written words.
+They are drawn to textbooks, novels, articles, journals, and anything text-heavy.
+Like visual learners, you can find reading and writing learners by paying attention to students who take elaborate notes, reference the dictionary to learn new words, or use online search engines to answer their questions.

-How to teach them?
+How do we teach them?

 Kinesthetic Learning Style